ludwig-ai/ludwig-docs/docs/user_guide/command_line_interface.md

                         disables saving model weights and hyperparameters each time the model improves.
-By default Ludwig saves model weights after each epoch the validation metric imprvoes, but if the model is really big that can be time consuming if you do not want to keep the weights and just find out what performance a model can get with a set of hyperparameters, use this parameter to
+By default Ludwig saves model weights after each epoch the validation metric improves, but if the model is really big that can be time consuming if you do not want to keep the weights and just find out what performance a model can get with a set of hyperparameters, use this parameter to